Great Plains First Nations trading networks: Northern Great Plains

-Although most of the northern plains belonged to French and later Spanish Louisiana, the Louisiana merchants failed to convert the formal sovereignty into trade with the Great Plains Indians north of the Osages.
+Although most of the northern plains belonged to French and later Spanish Louisiana, the Louisiana merchants failed to convert the formal sovereignty into trade with the Great Plains First Nations north of the Osages.
 Rather, it was the Hudson's Bay Company (HBC) that dominated the area commercially.
-English muskets were much-coveted articles that changed the balance of power between the Indian nations.
+English muskets were much-coveted articles that changed the balance of power between the First Nations.
 During the 18th century, mounted Shoshone controlled the northern Great Plains, but through Assiniboine middlemen Blackfoot, Gros Ventre and Sarcee acquired HBC trade guns, and forced the Shoshone back to the mountains.
 Mandan, Hidatsa and Arikara direct trade with the HBC was principally through Brandon House, after its foundation at the end of the 18th century.
 Efficient competitors of the HBC did not come from Louisiana, but from the North West Company of Montreal.

-At the end of the 17th century, Cree and the Assiniboine became intermediaries between the HBC and more distant Indian nations; maintaining their position with the aid of English muskets.
+At the end of the 17th century, Cree and the Assiniboine became intermediaries between the HBC and more distant First Nations; maintaining their position with the aid of English muskets.
 The two nations formed a close alliance in war and trade, further strengthened by the enmity of the French and the Sioux.
 The Sioux were during the 18th century gradually forced westward by the Cree and the Ojibwe, who had access to firearms, moving into the plains and transforming their economy and culture from a Woodland to a Plains pattern, at the same time forcing the Cheyenne further west.

 Central Great Plains

 France dominated the trade in European goods on the central plains.
-The French were successful in maintaining the amiable relations with the Indian nations necessary for trade, adjusting their behaviour to the social mores expected, and never trying to replace existing intermediaries in the trade networks.
-Generous gifts of trade guns and other articles of trade to Indian leaders and their families smoothed commercial negotiations.
+The French were successful in maintaining the amiable relations with the First Nations necessary for trade, adjusting their behaviour to the social mores expected, and never trying to replace existing intermediaries in the trade networks.
+Generous gifts of trade guns and other articles of trade to First Nation leaders and their families smoothed commercial negotiations.
 The first French contacts with the central plains nations took place at the end of the 17th century, but commercial success had to wait until the foundation of New Orleans in 1718.

 Increased French activities on the central plains compelled the Spanish governor of New Mexico to dispatch the Villasur expedition in 1720.
 Its massacre by the Pawnee marked the end of the Spanish influence in the area.
 Bourgmont founded Fort Orleans in 1724.
 Pawnee and Osage become the most important allies and trading partners of the French, who depended on them in order to reach their commercial goals.
-Yet, these Indians did not allow the French to trade directly with nations further west.
+Yet, these First Nations did not allow the French to trade directly with nations further west.

-After the French and Indian War, France ceded Canada to the United Kingdom and Louisiana to Spain.
+After the Fourth Intercolonial War, France ceded Canada to the United Kingdom and Louisiana to Spain.
 French merchants from St. Louis, now Spanish subjects, continued to be masters of the trade with the central plains peoples.
-The main aim of the Spanish authorities was to retain sovereignty of the area, and ward of British and Canadian commercial intrusions, using proven French diplomatic methods.
+The main aim of the Spanish authorities was to retain sovereignty of the area, and ward off British and Canadian commercial intrusions, using proven French diplomatic methods.